microsoft/azuredevopslabs/labs/java/agile/readme.md

     This opens the Settings dialog where you can make adjustments to many features of the Work Hub including the Task board.

-1. For **Task**, check the **Show ID** checkbox to show the work item ID on the cards.
+1. For **Task**, check the **Show ID** checkbox to display the work item ID on the cards.

     ![image28](images/image28.png)

 1. Click **Save and Close** when done.

     Now you will be able to see the Work Item ID easily when you look at the Task board.
 You will use the IDs later when you commit code to your Git repo in the next exercise.

 This is a quick introduction to the Agile Planning tools and Work Items.
 You will work with them again later.
 If you want to read more about the Agile Planning tools, Sprint Planning, and the Scrum template follow this [link](https://msdn.microsoft.com/en-us/Library/vs/alm/Work/scrum/sprint-planning){:target="_blank"}